Antique Lens Clamp for Refraction — Over-Refraction Optometric Tool

 This antique lens clamp for refraction is a rare and intriguing piece of optometric history.
 It appears to date from the late 19th or early 20th century.
-The instrument is made from aluminum and features a circular head with a central blue glass element, a graduated scale, and an adjustable clamping mechanism.
-It is a genuinely unusual object that raises interesting questions about early refraction practice.
+Craftsmen made the instrument from aluminium and gave it a circular head with a central blue glass element, a graduated scale, and an adjustable clamping mechanism.
+Altogether, it raises fascinating questions about early refraction practice and stands as a genuinely unusual survivor from a poorly documented chapter of clinical optometry.

 What Is a Lens Clamp for Refraction?

-This aluminum clamp appears to have been used for over-refracting a patient’s existing pair of glasses.
-It clamps onto one side of the spectacle lens.
-Trial lenses can then be inserted into the clamp to improve or refine the patient’s vision.
-The instrument is calibrated in degrees — presumably for cylinder lens orientation.
-This allowed the clinician to assess whether a change in cylinder axis or power would benefit the patient without removing their existing spectacles.
-Learn about over-refraction in optometric practice.
+This aluminium clamp appears to have served over-refraction — the process of refracting over a patient’s existing pair of glasses.
+The clinician would clamp it onto one side of the spectacle lens, then insert trial lenses to improve or refine the patient’s vision.
+The instrument uses calibration in degrees, presumably for cylinder lens orientation.
+Consequently, this allowed the clinician to assess whether a change in cylinder axis or power would benefit the patient without removing their existing spectacles.
+To learn more about this technique, explore over-refraction in optometric practice.

 Over-refraction is the technique of refracting over an existing correction to determine whether a change is needed.
-It remains in use today — particularly in contact lens practice.
-In the pre-autorefractor era, instruments like this lens clamp gave the optician a practical way to trial small changes in cylinder power and axis against the patient’s habitual prescription.
-The degree scale on the head of the clamp allowed precise axis setting.
+Clinicians still use it today — particularly in contact lens practice.
+In the pre-autorefractor era, however, instruments like this lens clamp gave the optician a practical way to trial small changes in cylinder power and axis against the patient’s habitual prescription.
+Moreover, the degree scale on the head of the clamp allowed precise axis setting, making it a genuinely useful clinical tool.

 Design and Construction